ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/README.md

 The test suite helps make sure portions of the cloud workflow, e.g. downloading metadata, a simulated CMR handshake, and packaging, occur as expected.
 However, the plugin takes about 1.5 to 3 hours (depending on the number of corrections requested) to generate a final GUNW.
 Therefore, these integration are *not* sufficient to permit a new release (see more instructions below).
-Until we have a complete end-to-end test of the workflow (via Hyp3), any new feature cannot be integrated into official production (i.e. the `main` branch).
+Until we have a complete end-to-end test of the workflow (via HyP3), any new feature cannot be integrated into official production (i.e. the `main` branch).
 As a first step, it is imperative to share the output of a new feature (i.e. the GUNW file and the command to generate it).
 Here is a notebook that demonstrates how to compare GUNWs that will be very helpful: https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsapp-Debugging-NBs/blob/dev/2_Compare_GUNWs.ipynb

-## Hyp3 and Cloud Submission
+## HyP3 and Cloud Submission

 There are two branches: `dev` and `main`.
-The former is the "test" branch and the later is the "production" branch.
-When submitting jobs to Hyp3 there are two job types related to `INSAR_ISCE_TEST` and `INSAR_ISCE`.
+The former is the "test" branch and the latter is the "production" branch.
+When submitting jobs to HyP3 there are two job types related to `INSAR_ISCE_TEST` and `INSAR_ISCE`.
 The former corresponds to the `dev` branch and the latter to `main`.
 This allows us to test the plugin *in the cloud* incrementally before transitioning new features to production.
-This is a design feature of Hyp3 (thanks, Joseph Kennedy!).
+This is a design feature of HyP3 (thanks, Joseph Kennedy!).
 Since end-to-end tests are required as noted above, this ensures that our production branch is always well tested.

 ## Versions